jamie/epub/README.md

 ## Known Issues

-ePub files are simply renamed zip files, but it seems that some (such as files from [manybooks.net](http://manybooks.net), or ones converted from Stanza's desktop application) are incompatible with ruby's zip library.
+ePub files are simply renamed zip files, but it seems that some (such as files from [manybooks.net](http://manybooks.net), or ones converted from [Calibre](http://calibre.kovidgoyal.net)) are incompatible with ruby's zip library.
 You'll know it when you see it, the error message is "can't dup NilClass".
 At the moment, the best fix I have is to simply unzip and re-zip the file with a normal zip utility, and it seems to clear the issue up.

 If you find a non-DRM'd epub book that the server blows up on in a different way, add it to the [issues list](http://github.com/jamie/epub/issues).